faenrandir/a_careful_examination/documents/book_of_mormon/reasons_to_discount_emmas_testimony_about_bom_creation.md

 ## Specific Criticism

 ### No notes or manuscripts?

-Emma's last testimony follows within weeks of [an affidavit by R.J.
-Eichbaum](http://www.solomonspalding.com/docs/Eich1879.htm#1879a) which sparked renewed interest in the Spaulding theory (which suggested that a Spaulding manuscript acted as source material for the Book of Mormon).
-Hence
+Emma's last testimony occurred in the wake of renewed interest[^renewedinterest] in the Spaulding manuscript theory since "Manuscript Story" had just been discovered in 1884 and published by the RLDS Church in 1885.
+Both the interviewer (Joseph Smith III) and interviewee (Emma) likely had this manuscript in mind.
+Over half a century had lapsed since the translation/dictation occurred, so it seems possible that in her haste to discount the Spaulding manuscript theory Emma mis-remembered or embellished aspects.

 [Only two statements about no manuscript and those are late and in response to Spaulding ???]